 application to apocalyptic prophecy like Revelation

 None of these suggestions are necessarily anti-religion, nor do they "disprove" scriptures like Revelation, which will live symbolically long beyond anything any current voice might say.

 Instead, they explain one way religion works as literature, or vice versa.
 Religion expresses itself verbally (and visually) in symbols and narratives.

 Prophecy always speaks in symbols that must be interpreted.
 Why?
-(Example: Nostradamus says something about "towers," which could refer to the World Trade Center, or to something else before or after.)
+(Example: Nostradamus says something about "towers," which could refer to the World Trade Center, or to many other historical structures before or after.)

 If the apocalypse is always imminent but never quite happens, the symbols by which the apocalypse is described must adapt to changing times.

 The ability of symbols to adapt to changing referents keeps symbols alive.